Porter Township, Schuylkill County, Pennsylvania: Demographics

-Of the 851 households 26.3% had children under the age of 18 living with them, 58.5% were married couples living together, 9.3% had a female householder with no husband present, and 26.8% were non-families.
-23.6% of households were one person and 14.6% were one person aged 65 or older.
+Of the 851 households that were documented by the census, 26.3% had children who were under the age of eighteen living with them, 58.5% were married couples living together, 9.3% had a female householder with no husband present, and 26.8% were non-families.
+23.6% of households were one-person households and 14.6% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.39 and the average family size was 2.78.

-The age distribution was 21.2% under the age of 18, 7.3% from 18 to 24, 28.5% from 25 to 44, 25.5% from 45 to 64, and 17.5% 65 or older.
-The median age was 40 years.
-For every 100 females there were 99.6 males.
-For every 100 females age 18 and over, there were 98.1 males.
+The age distribution was 21.2% of residents who were under the age of eighteen, 7.3% who were aged eighteen to twenty-four, 28.5% who were aged twenty-five to forty-four, 25.5% who were aged forty-five to sixty-four, and 17.5% who were aged sixty-five or older.
+The median age was forty years.

+For every one hundred females, there were 99.6 males.
+For every one hundred females who were aged eighteen or older, there were 98.1 males.